-Your web page is not a page in a normal sense of a page you find in a book or a magazine.
+Since its perfectly natural to learn more, then, understand this: a web page is not a page in a normal sense of a page you find in a book or a magazine.
 In fact, your web page on internet is not even a HTML document (unless it has an extension .html) because without a file extension, it is just a URL (Uniform Resource Locator) for Google.
-Basically, Google doesn’t say “hey let me visit that web page” instead, it just requests the URL.
-Let me clarify:
+Basically, Google doesn’t say “hey let me visit that HTML web page” instead, it just requests the URL.
+Let’s clarify:

 Imagine this web address

-So let’s get back to learning about heading elements for HTML documents.
+So let’s get back to learning about heading tags for HTML documents.

 HTML Stands for Hypertext Markup Language